dvannini/COSC345/README.md

 The Doxygen online docs can be found [here](https://codedocs.xyz/Percussion-Protocols/COSC345)

 You may need to clear the cache in your browser to see most recent changes.

+# How to use

+Chuck any sound files (.WAV) into the ./assets folder